BlackstrikeSK/CustomRecontainmentAnnouce/README.md

 # CustomRecontainmentAnnouce
 Ever wanted to change the annoucements when an SCP dies?
 You can do that!

 Description: Customize the annoucements when an SCP dies.
-Works with all reasons!
+Works with all reasons of death!

 EXILED Version: 2.14.0